 PwC Denmark is headed by the Territory Senior Partner and CEO, who is elected by the shareholders.
+The Territory Senior Partner is PwC Denmark's direct reference point of and overall accountable to the PwC Global Network Leadership.
 The strategic direction of PwC Denmark is decided by the Management Board together with the Board of Directors.
-Execution of the strategy and business plans is the responsibility of the individual equity partners, who pursue their respective responsibilities for servicing clients and managing staff.
+Execution of the strategy and business plans is the responsibility of the individual equity partners, who pursue their respective management responsibilities for servicing clients and managing staff.
 All equity partners thus undertake the day-to-day management in relation to the clients and engagements in their individual portfolio.